lingpy/lingpy/README.md

 Collaborators:
 Christoph Rzymski, Simon J. Greenhill, Steven Moran, Peter Bouda, Johannes Dellert, Taraka Rama, Tiago Tresoldi, Gereon Kaiping, and Frank Nagel.

-LingPy is a Python Library for Historical Linguistics.
+LingPy is a Python library for historical linguistics.
 It is being developed for Python 2.7 and Python 3.x using [a single codebase](https://docs.python.org/3/howto/pyporting.html).

 * All source code is available at: [https://github.com/lingpy/lingpy](https://github.com/lingpy/lingpy).